-Most recently Angie worked as Programs & Education Specialist at Garden of the Gods Visitor & Nature Center where she expanded the nature education, arts, and wellness programs.
+Most recently Angie worked as Programs & Education Coordinator at Garden of the Gods Visitor & Nature Center where she expanded the nature education, arts, and wellness programs.
 Other experiences included as a Nature Educator for a school garden, and led an environmental community service group, “Plan-It-Earth” at her university.
-She is currently training with the Association of Nature & Forest Therapy (ANFT) to become a certified Nature & Forest Therapy Guide.
-Angie is thrilled to join the team as Development Coordinator of SEE!
+She recently completed her training with the Association of Nature & Forest Therapy (ANFT) as a certified Nature & Forest Therapy Guide.
+Angie joined our staff leadership in March of 2022, and is thrilled to serve SEE as Development Coordinator!

 Tayler Jones – Garden Manager